Benjmhart/d3-barchart/README.md

 Welcome to the D3 Boilerplate!

-This package includes preconfigured Webpack, Babel, ESLINT, Node-Sass, prettier, gh-pages, and jest,
+This package includes preconfigured Webpack, Babel, ESLINT, Node-Sass, prettier, gh-pages, and jest.

+please note - for SASS to be properly imported in build mode - you MUST create link tags in your src/index.html header (or other relevant html files)

+the build script will transpile all SASS files to ./assets/css/*.css

 USAGE: